alwint3r/reverse-zig-espressif-bootstrap/README.md

 cmake --build . --target install
 ```

-Building LLVM for the second time in this entire process yields successful result, the number of object files generated is even lesser than the first LLVM build.

-Then in the final step, we build the Zig toolchain using Zig with the previously built LLVM.
+Then we build the Zig toolchain for the target architecture using Zig cross compiler.

 ```sh
 $ZIG build \